ga4gh/cat-vrs/docs/source/index.rst

 in this specification, Categorical Variation classes are designed to instantiate objects that are readily usable by genomic knowledge search engines.

+Disclaimers
+@@@@@@@@@@@

+This repository is the for the GA4GH Categorical Variation Study Group.
+As a study group, the categorical variation group has not yet recieved steering committee approval to process to the state of a product working group.

+Relatedly, The contents of this repository represents a very early pre-alpha version of the Cat-VRS.
+First, this means that the schemas contained herein are not yet an officially-released version of the specification.
+Second, this menas that the spec is expected to undergo frequent and potentially breaking updates until a more stable beta version is released.
+Caveat emptor.

 .. _CategoricalVariation:

 Categorical Variation